![]() |

 |

 The Ammonoosuc Rail Trail offers pleasant views of the surrounding mountains with the Ammonoosuc River always close by.
 The trail is open all year round and is a popular ATV and snowmobile route.
 The rail-trail's ungroomed gravel surface is in fair condition with larger stones scattered about.
-Nothing a mountain bike couldn't handle, though there are some rough stretches especially around the gates.
+Nothing a mountain bike couldn't handle, though deep ballast and rough stretches, especially around the gates, make this ride a challenge.
 The trailhead begins at Route 302 and Highland Street in Woodsville.
 Because of the town's strategic location at the junction of the Ammonoosuc and Connecticut rivers, it was a busy railroad hub until the mid 1960’s.
 Rte 302 through Woodsville is also known as Central Street and runs parallel to where the railroad tracks once ran.
 Before the construction of the railroad in 1853, only a handful of buildings existed; a blacksmith shop, sawmill, gristmill and a store.
-About 0.25 miles from the start, the trail intersects with the Blackmount Trail in Woodsville behind an auto parts store, which leads four miles north to Haverhill.
+About 0.25 miles from the start, the trail intersects with the Blackmount Trail in Woodsville behind an auto parts store.
+The Blackmount Trail leads four miles to North Haverhill.
 Continue biking.
 You'll ride under the north end of the Bath - Haverill Covered Bridge, the oldest remaining covered bridge in New Hampshire, and travel through several residential communities and stretches of woods occasionally interrupted by fields speckled with wildflowers.
 There is a trestle bridge over the Ammonoosuc River in Lisbon.
 A gold strike near Lisbon on the Ammonoosuc in 1864 led to the opening of several small mines.
 After your ride try your hand at gold panning in the Wild Ammonoosuc River or visit the regions covered bridges (see Historical Note below).
 The Frost Place is Robert Frost's farm, now a museum of his life and work.
 The White Mountain National Forest and the Northeast Kingdom in Vermont are nearby with unlimited mountain biking opportunities.

 Historical Note: Three of the oldest and longest covered bridges in New Hampshire are located in this area; one in Woodsville, another in Bath, and the other in Swiftwater.
 Bath-Haverill Covered Bridge